Gromov hyperbolicity of strongly pseudoconvex almost complex manifolds: Introduction

-$(D,d_{(D,J)})$ is Gromov hyperbolic if and only if $D$ does not contain Brody $J$-holomorphic curves. \end{cor} \begin{theo} Let $D=\{\rho < 0\}$ be a smooth relatively compact domain in an almost complex manifold $(M,J)$, where $\rho$ is a smooth defining function of $D$, strictly $J$-plurisubharmonic in a neighborhood of the closure $\overline{D}$ of $D$.
-Then $(D,d_{(D,J)})$ is Gromov hyperbolic. \end{theo}
+The two main results of the paper are the following: \begin{theo} Let $D=\{\rho < 0\}$ be a smooth relatively compact domain in an almost complex manifold $(M,J)$, where $\rho$ is a smooth defining function of $D$, strictly $J$-plurisubharmonic in a neighborhood of the closure $\overline{D}$ of $D$.
+Then the boundary $\partial D$ of $D$ is connected. \end{theo}